 Our men's ministry is heavily invested in making disciples.
 It is what we are commanded to do.
 One avenue of making disciples is providing an atmosphere for Kingdom building through small groups.

-If you are interested in getting plugged into a Men's Small group, call or text Steve Peak at (502) 655-3029
+If you are interested in getting plugged into a Men's Small group, call the church office at (502)722-5246

 - Relational Community (Matthew 18:20) - Provide organized settings that allow men to naturally connect, form friendships, and offer a safe environment where men can face and process real life issues.